OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B08.md

 > NOTE: The App Source simulator's background color is green to make it easy to see when you are redirected to your app's landing page, which has a blue background.
 ---

-Click the "Purchase" button to purchase a subscription to the Northwind Orders Application.
+Select the "Purchase" button to purchase a subscription to the Northwind Orders Application.

 ![Run application](../Assets/08-202-RunApp-2.png)